-This change to the exposure control, coupled with the lack of an exposure mode dial, initially left me a little stumped about how to set the exposure mode.
-Virtual shutter speed and sensitivity dials are displayed in the top LDC screen along with P, A, S or M to indicate the exposure mode, but it’s not immediately obvious how to change the mode.
+The change to the exposure control, coupled with the lack of an exposure mode dial, initially left me a little stumped about how to set the exposure mode.
+Virtual shutter speed and sensitivity dials are displayed in the top LDC screen along with P, A, S or M to indicate the exposure mode, but it’s not immediately obvious how to change that mode.

-After fiddling about pressing buttons and rotating dials for a couple of minutes, I checked the customisation options in the menu and spotted that by default, the larger unmarked button next to the top screen changes the exposure mode.
+After fiddling about pressing buttons and rotating dials for a while, I checked the customisation options in the menu and spotted that by default, the larger unmarked button next to the top screen changes the exposure mode.
 And you don’t use it in conjunction with a dial, you just press it repeatedly to toggle through the options.

 Including the IBIS unit in the GFX 100 necessitates a few changes in the cameras’ build in comparison with the GFX 50S.
 One of these sees the battery moved to the bottom of the camera and the logical step was to add a second alongside it to create a vertical grip.

 Although the two grips have the same controls on them, they feel very different.
 The horizontal grip is ergonomically shaped and covered with a textured coating.
 Meanwhile, the vertical grip is much more angular and lacks a grippy covering.

 The vertical grip is also thinner than the horizontal grip.
 I find I have to stretch my hand to wrap my fingers around the horizontal grip.
 This means the vertical grip is easier in this respect, but it doesn’t feel nearly so secure or comfortable in my hand.